LeAnn Rimes: Marriages and relationships

 In 1998, Rimes dated actor Andrew Keegan.
 When they first met, Rimes was 15 and Keegan was 19.
 The couple dated when Rimes and her father were involved in a lawsuit.
 In the same lawsuit, Rimes's father claimed that Keegan was attempting to "get his hands" on Rimes's finances.
 The relationship ended in 2001.
-According to press reports, Keegan became romantically interested in Rimes's co-star in Coyote Ugly (Piper Perabo).
+According to press reports, Keegan became romantically interested in Rimes's co-star in Coyote Ugly, Piper Perabo.

-Shortly after the couple parted ways, Rimes met dancer Dean Sheremet at the 2001 Academy of Country Music Awards.
-By December 2001, the pair became engaged.
-In 2002 and at age 19, Rimes wed Sheremet in a church ceremony in Dallas, Texas.
+Shortly after the couple parted ways, Rimes met dancer Dean Sheremet at the 36th Academy of Country Music Awards in 2001.
+By December, the pair became engaged.
+In 2002 and at age 19, Rimes married Sheremet in a church ceremony in Dallas, Texas.
 In 2003, the couple purchased a 1.7 million dollar home, located in Nashville, Tennessee.
 In 2007, Sheremet directed the choreography for Rimes's single "Nothin' Better to Do".
 According to People, the couple spent more time apart in later years of their marriage as Rimes devoted energy towards an acting career in Los Angeles while Sheremet remained in Nashville.
-In July 2009, the couple separated and in September 2009, Rimes announced their plans to divorce.
+In July 2009, the couple separated and in September, Rimes announced their plans to divorce.
 The divorce was finalized on June 19, 2010, exactly six months after Sheremet filed divorce documents for dissolution of marriage.

 Rimes began an extramarital affair with actor Eddie Cibrian, whom she worked with on the TV film Northern Lights Reports surfaced in March 2009 of the couple embracing while eating at a restaurant.
-Brandi Glanville, Cibrian's wife at the time and the mother of his two sons, filed for divorce as a result of the affair in August 2009, ending eight years of marriage.
+Television personality Brandi Glanville, Cibrian's then-wife and mother of his two sons, filed for divorce as a result of the affair in August 2009, ending eight years of marriage.
 In June 2010, Rimes spoke for the first time about the end of her first marriage, stating; "I take responsibility for everything I've done.
 I hate that people got hurt, but I don't regret the outcome."
-In June 2010, Rimes moved into Cibrian's California home.
+That month, Rimes moved into Cibrian's California home.
 In an interview with ABC, Rimes discussed her new relationship: "What happened is not who I am, period.
 But I do know how much I love him.
 So I've always said I don't live my life with regret.
 I can't."
 In December 2010, it was announced via Billboard that Rimes and Cibrian were engaged.
-Rimes and Cibrian wed on April 22, 2011, at a private home in California.
+Rimes and Cibrian married on April 22, 2011, at a private home in California.
 The 40-person ceremony also included Cibrian's sons from his first marriage.
 In 2013, the couple bought a home in Hidden Hills, California, listed for three million dollars.
+By 2018, Rimes and Glanville reconciled, with Glanville stating: "I think we both grew up quite a bit, and we both love Eddie's parents.
+We both love the kids, and Eddie's going to be in my life for the rest of my life. [...]
+We're like sister wives.
+It's me and LeAnn and Eddie."